learnbyexample/100_page_python_intro/exercises/Exercises.md

     ['ta', 'tab', 'tabl', 'table', 'ab', 'abl', 'able', 'bl', 'ble', 'le']
     ```

 * Square even numbers and cube odd numbers.
-For example, `[321, 1, -4, 0, 5, 2]` should give you `[33076161, 1, 16, 0, 125, 4]` as the output.
+For example, `[321, 1, -4, 0, 5, 2]` should give `[33076161, 1, 16, 0, 125, 4]` as the output.
 * Calculate sum of squares of the numbers, only if the square value is less than `50`.
 Output for `(7.1, 1, -4, 8, 5.1, 12)` should be `43.01`.

 <br>

 # Dealing with files

-* Write a program that reads a known filename `f1.txt` which contains a single column of numbers in Python syntax.
+* Write a program that reads a known filename `f1.txt` which contains a single column of numbers.
 Your task is to display the sum of these numbers, which is `10485.14` for the given example.

     ```bash
     $ cat f1.txt